yorkshire-and-humber-care-record/fhir-ig/fsh-tank/input/intro-notes/StructureDefinition-Interweave-Location-intro.md

 ### **Must Support fields**
 In addition the following fields are "Must Support" - ie they must be populated if relevant and known:
-1. **Identifier**: ODS Site code - Must be populated if the location has an ODS site code, to formally identify the site
+1. **Identifier: Local Id** - A local business identifier, over-and-above the name - to assist with more definitively identifying the location.
 2. **Telecom** - Eg phone and/or email details.
 Useful for getting in contact for further information
 3. **Address** - Must be provided if relevant (eg for Site and House).
 Not relevant for a Ward or Room.
 Just the current address for contact purposes, no history
 4. **Managing Organisation** - Must be provided for institutional locations ie Site / Ward / Room.
 Note: this will often be the same as the provenance of the message, but not necessarily if external locations are being referenced
-5. **Part Of** - To describe the hierarchy.
-Required to link ward -> site and room -> ward
+5. **Part Of** - To describe the hierarchy - this is a reference to the parent location where relevant.
+Required to link room -> ward -> building -> site

 ### **Optional fields**
 Other fields are optional and may be populated if known - on the understanding that not all data consumers will necessarily make use of them.
 Points of note include:
  - **Mode** - this must always be "instance", and is preferably explicitly populated.
 "Instance" may be assumed if missing.
- - **Local Id** - In some cases there may be a local business identifier, over-and-above the name.
-Optional, but useful to include if relevant - to assist with more definitively identifying the location.
+ - **Identifier: ODS Site code** - Some locations will have an ODS site code, in which case this should be included to help formally identify the site
  - **Alias and Description** - May be useful to provide additional information.
-Description might include information to assist vistors in finding the location - eg if being used for appointments.
+Description might include information to assist visitors in finding the location - eg if being used for appointments.
  - **Position** - Currently there is no requirement to track exact geographical coordinates

 ### **Discouraged or Removed fields**